Hamilton S. Peck: Career

 Peck taught school in Burlington for three years while studying law at the firm of Torrey E. Wales and Russell S. Taft, and attained admission to the bar in 1873.
 He established a practice in Burlington became active in politics as a Republican.

 From 1878 to 1880, Peck served as State's Attorney of Chittenden County.
 He served as an alderman from 1883 to 1885, and was judge of Burlington’s city court from 1888 to 1894.
 From 1892 to 1896, Peck was secretary of the Vermont Republican State Committee, and he was president of the state Republican League from 1896 to 1898.
 From 1896 to 1898 he served as mayor of Burlington.
-In 1900, he was appointed judge advocate general of the Vermont National Guard with the rank of brigadier general and her served until 1904.
+In 1900, he was appointed judge advocate general of the Vermont National Guard with the rank of brigadier general and he served until 1904.
 Peck represented Burlington in the Vermont House of Representatives from 1910 to 1912.